-TRUWORTHS STRIVES TO CREATE WINNING MERCHANDISE RANGES ACROSS ITS BRAND PORTFOLIO SEASON AFTER SEASON, OFFERING CUSTOMERS INTERNATIONALLY STYLED, ASPIRATIONAL FASHION AND RELATED MERCHANDISE OF SUPERIOR QUALITY.
-TRUWORTHS' MERCHANDISE PHILOSOPHY FOCUSES ON OFFERING CUSTOMERS AN EXTENSIVE RANGE OF GARMENTS AND STYLES, ACROSS MANY LIFESTYLES, ENSURING A RANGE THAT ACCOMMODATES THE MULTIPLE NEEDS OF CONSUMERS.
+TRUWORTHS IS COMMITTED TO CREATING ASPIRATIONAL, BETTER-END AND AUTHENTIC MERCHANDISE RANGES ACROSS ITS BRAND PORTFOLIO SEASON AFTER SEASON, OFFERING CUSTOMERS INTERNATIONALLY INSPIRED FASHION TRENDS OF SUPERIOR QUALITY.
+THIS IS SUPPORTED BY TRUWORTHS’ MERCHANDISE PHILOSOPHY OF CREATING AN EXTENSIVE RANGE OF FASHION APPAREL AND RELATED ACCESSORIES, ACROSS MANY LIFESTYLES, TO OFFER A RANGE THAT MEETS THE MULTIPLE NEEDS OF CUSTOMERS.

-The merchandise planning and buying teams manage and mitigate the risk of fashion throughout the product life cycle.
+The merchandise planning and buying teams manage and mitigate the risk of fashion through the following processes:

 - forecasting and interpreting international fashion trends and tailoring these trends to the South African market;

-Truworths targets a youthful and fashionable customer and through its exclusive market-leading ladies' value and expect. and men's brands aims to cater for the varied lifestyle needs of this customer, from casualwear to workwear, eveningwear, glamourwear, accessories and footwear.
+Truworths targets a youthful and fashionable customer and through its exclusive market-leading ladies’ and men’s brands aims to cater for the varied lifestyle needs of this customer, from casualwear to workwear, eveningwear, accessories and footwear.

 FORECASTING FASHION TRENDS

-The Truworths ladieswear and menswear Fashion Studios drive the merchandise forecasting process.
-The studios research international fashion trend information from a wide range of sources, including trade fairs, online fashion intelligence and social media, and by following global and local street trends.
+The Truworths ladieswear and menswear fashion studios drive the merchandise forecasting process.
+The studios research international fashion trend information from a wide range of sources, including catwalk collections, trade fairs, online fashion intelligence and social media, and by following global and local street trends.

-Merchandise designers from these studios and in-house design divisions work in partnership with buyers to track trends and formulate the main fashion direction for each new season.
-A design and customisation process is completed for each brand, providing direction on colour, fabric, print and trim in line with the latest emerging trends.
-Season-ahead travel to the northern hemisphere, together with ongoing insights from various consultants in the major fashion capitals of the world, supplement these seasonal processes.
+Merchandise designers from these studios and in-house design centres work in partnership with buyers to track trends and formulate the main fashion direction for each new season.
+A design and customisation process is completed for each brand, providing direction on style, colour, fabric, print and trim in line with the latest emerging trends.
+Season-ahead travel to the northern hemisphere confirms and supports these seasonal processes.

-Similarly, homeware ranges for Loads of Living and Loads for Kids require the buying team to monitor local and international interior and lifestyle trends to meet the needs of discerning homeware customers.
+Similarly, homeware ranges for Loads of Living require the buying team to monitor local and international interior and lifestyle trends to meet the needs of discerning homeware customers.

 CONSISTENT FASHION FORMULA

-A consistent merchandise buying and planning formula is applied to every season.
-This process is constantly refined and updated to align with the growth and complexity of the business, and to continue to meet the challenges of the fast-moving and evolving global fashion retail market.
+A consistent merchandise buying and planning methodology is applied every season.
+This process is constantly refined and updated to align with the growth and complexity of the business and to continue to meet the challenges of the fast-moving and evolving global fashion retail market.
 Checks and balances at critical stages in the process limit the risk of fashion failure.

 Merchandise is sourced from a combination of local and international suppliers based on a carefully considered methodology that provides flexibility and reliability, and mitigates supply chain risk.
 At each stage in the process there are interventions to ensure that the merchandise meets the exacting quality standards that customers both value and expect.